heitorfe/rossman-sales-predict/README.md

 ## 2.1.
 Problem

-The CFO wants to know the budget to renovate each store.
+The CFO wants to renovate the stores, but he wants to be sure how much he can spend based on the future sales.

 ## 2.2.
 Causes